-The words are shown to you, and if you don't like them, you can press 2 to "spin again".
+The words are then shown to you.
 Write down the seed words, in order, on the provided card or some other paper.
-Please be careful at this stage and be 100% sure that each word is recorded correctly.
-You might want to duplicate them by hand at this point too (ie. make backup copy).
+Please be careful at this stage and make 100% certain that each word is recorded correctly.
+You might want to duplicate them by hand at this point too (ie. make a backup copy).

-Once you've written them all down, press OK to continue to the quiz.
+Once you've written the words down, press OK to continue to the quiz.
 The Coldcard will ask you what each word is, in random order.
-We do this to verify your backup is correct.
-If at any point, you are unsure of a word, please may see them again by pressing OK.
+We do this to verify your backup copy is correct.
+If at any point you are unsure of a word, you may see them again by pressing OK.

-If you complete the quiz successfully, your new Coldcard is ready to be used.
+If you complete the quiz successfully, the words are saved, your new Coldcard is ready to be used.

 Ready to Sign!